 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kharkiv air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Kharkiv is currently 2.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app